danishq/minimal-nvim/README.md

 # 📝 Neovim Modern Config with JavaScript & Java LSP

 This is a modular Neovim configuration designed for a modern, IDE-like experience, with special attention to JavaScript and Java Language Server Protocol (LSP) integration.
+Native LSP client is used.
+LSP without MASON.

 📁 Directory Structure
 ```